 My dad, Abe Cohen had Parkinson's Dementia.
 My sweetheart, Jimmie has Alzheimer's now along with his sister Louise in Alabama.
 His sister from Cleveland, Lula Mae also had it.

-I have embraced my journey as a caregiver and our new friends in the community we have created.
+I have embraced my journey as a caregiver and our new friends in the community we created.
 I am learning new things every single day that helps us “To Enjoy Every Moment” which is the name of our TEEM.
 Sharing among our new community, I have met so many wonderful people and made new friendships with people I never probably would have met.

-We all share in helping each other in every day challenges and the important thing we all must remember with this disease is, “Today, in this very moment, is the best moment we are going to have with our loved one and to allow ourselves to not only enjoy it but to embrace it!
+We all share in helping each other in every day challenges and the important thing we all must remember with this disease is, “Today, at this very moment, is the best moment we are going to have with our loved one" and to allow ourselves to not only enjoy it but to embrace it!
 It not only takes a Village to raise a child, it takes a community to help those afflicted with this horrible disease and those who care for them out of love and responsibility.
 I appreciate all those friends who support us.
 Thank You!